 Why “block erasure”

-This is why flash writes are organized at the block level: small in-place modifications “in the wrong direction” require a full erase-and-rewrite of the surrounding block.
+That’s why flash writes are organized at the block level: small in-place modifications “in the wrong direction” force a full erase-and-rewrite of the surrounding block.

-Software libraries (file systems for flash, like F2FS, JFFS2) handle this transparently, but they have to do wear leveling — spreading writes across the chip so no single block wears out before the others.
-Without wear leveling, the most-frequently-written block (e.g., a file system’s allocation table) would burn through its write endurance long before the rest of the chip.
+Flash file systems (F2FS, JFFS2) hide this, but they have to do wear leveling, spreading writes across the chip so no single block wears out before the others.
+Without it the most-frequently-written block (e.g. a file system’s allocation table) burns through its write endurance long before the rest of the chip.

 Use cases by technology